theblu3j/birdutils/README.md

 Tool scripts I use

-Created because my .bashrc was getitng quite stout, and it was easier to move a PKGBUILD to new computers.
+Created because my .bashrc was getting quite stout, and it was easier to move a PKGBUILD to new computers.
+I also had more friends become interested in Linux and I wanted a way to practice my bash scripting.